Trolent/FdF/Readme.md

 ./fdf maps/MGDS_WHOLE_WORLD_OCEAN1_XL.fdf
 ```

-If the file isn't proprely formated or with the wrong extension name, the program will display ``Èrror```and quit.
+If the file isn't proprely formated or with the wrong extension name, the program will display ```rror```and quit.

 ## FDF Controls